The Roar of the Falls: My Journey with Kaya

 Kaya says she’s glad I’ve found what I was searching for.

-As I turn down the path, I hold back the tears that fill my eyes.
-Away from the crowds, I run my finger around the shell once more.
+As I turn down the path, I hold back the tears that fill my eyes and blur my vision.
+Away from the crowds, I run my finger around the shell once more, feeling its smooth, familiar edge under my fingertip.